 This is a breed that was developed to work and guard cattle.
 He is not nearly as independent as a Great Pyrenees, (he will want to be with his family at times) but in the right environment does not require much maintenance.

-The Fila Brasileiro was not bred to withstand the types of weather extremes that are normal for the Great Pyrenees, so choose a low-maintenance dog that will do well in your area.
+The Fila Brasileiro, also known as a Brazilian Mastiff, was not bred to withstand the types of weather extremes that are normal for the Great Pyrenees, so choose a dog that will do well in your area.
 He is square and muscular but has a short coat best suited for work in the tropics.